end-initiative/end-initiative/pages/activities.md

 Profitable Days:                Always

+You  can rent a riding horse for a deposit of 75 gold, and each day the horse is gone, you pay 5 gold upon returning.
+If the horse is returned hurt or not returned at all, your deposit is forfeit.

 Storing horses at the stables costs 15 gold a month with a 1 time purchase of their stall for 75 gold.
 If you ever sell your stall, you will receive 25 gold back.
 Which includes that they will be fed as well.
 Storing things like carts costs 10 gold a month.
 You can work the stables anyday for 1d10 silver